maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 We want to spefically mention four categories of input:

-   * **Domain knowlegde** is about what the tester knows and how well the existing knowledge enables connecting with new knowledge to understand what the application is about, why would anyone want to use it and what risks pose a relevant, meaningful threat to its value.Both knowing domain of this application or another domain enable you to compare and contrast the information you have to information you are acquiring as you are testing, and building patterns. ß
+   * **Domain knowlegde** is about what the tester knows and how well the existing knowledge enables connecting with new knowledge to understand what the application is about, why would anyone want to use it and what risks pose a relevant, meaningful threat to its value.Both knowing domain of this application or another domain enable you to compare and contrast the information you have to information you are acquiring as you are testing, and building patterns.

    * **Requirements and specifications** is about knowing the agreements around the organization on what the application under test should do.
 While being aware of claims is good, sticking only to claims made by others limits testing in a way that it can block us from starting conversations on relevant features we are missing.

    * **Testing knowledge** is about knowing how to think in terms of charters and constraints to provide new relevant information about the application under test.
 It's about understanding the difference of seeing something work and then seeing it fail in both ways it should (error messages) and should not (bugs).

    * **Miscellaneous knowledge** is about everything else, including the tester's ability to program.
 Being fluent in programming enables writing documentation as code that can then stay around for later.
 Endless curiosity in wanting to understand how the world works helps ask relevant questions about the application instead of settling too low.
 Catalytic skills enable drawing other people's knowledge into the work you are doing and creating connections for shared success.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide5.png)